Directions and guidelines

 Regulator Directions

-Under Section 261A of the Children (Education and Care Services) National Law (NSW), the NSW Early Childhood Education and Care Regulatory Authority may direct approved providers, service leaders and staff to take specific actions to prioritise the safety, welfare or wellbeing of children in early childhood education and care (ECEC).
+Under Section 261A of the Children (Education and Care Services) National Law (NSW), the NSW Early Learning Commission – as the independent regulator for early childhood education and care (ECEC) in NSW – may direct approved providers, service leaders and staff to take specific actions to prioritise the safety, welfare or wellbeing of children in ECEC.

 These Regulator Directions may apply to the entire sector, a subset of people or to individual persons or entities in relation to a particular case.